cinc2023/cinc2023.github.io/pages/faq.md

 ## Visa Information
 ### Do I need a visa to visit the US?
 What visa do I need?
+You may need to apply for [a temporary visa](https://travel.state.gov/content/travel/en/us-visas/business.html){: target="_blank"} to travel to the United States for CinC 2023 conference.
+The visa information can be found [here](../travel/#visa).

 Travelers from many countries are eligible for a visa waiver.
 Please visit the [State Department website](https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visa-waiver-program.html){: target="_blank"} to see a list of eligible countries.

-You may need to apply for [B1 visa](../travel/#b1) if your country is not eligible for the waiver program.
-Details can be found [here](../travel/#visa).
+The [visa wizard](https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/wizard.html){: target="_blank"} at the U.S. Department of State website will help you identify which visa category might be appropriate for your travel to the United States.

 ## Georgia, USA Weather
 ### What is the expected weather for the conference?